Crowns as retracts: Introduction

 This result implies that the points of $P$ not related to improper 4-crowns are irrelevant for $C$ being a retract of $P$ or not.
 At least for the non-extremal points of $P$ not being a mid-point of an improper 4-crown, this is easily understood because they can be removed by I-retractions.
 A detailed discussion is contained in Section \ref{subsec_Cgraph}.

-After the preparatory Section \ref{sec_notation}, we collect technical results about homomorphisms in Section \ref{sec_homs}.
-We show in Lemma \ref{lemma_fourCrown} that a surjective homomorphism from $P$ onto an arbitrary 4-crown (not necessarily contained in $P$) exists iff there exists a partition $A, B$ of the minimal points of $P$ and a partition $V, W$ of the maximal points of $P$ in such a way that for every improper 4-crown in $E(P)$, the points of the crown belong to at most three of these sets.
-(It is direction ``$\Leftarrow$'' of this result which is of particular interest, because the partitions deal with $E(P)$ only, but the resulting homomorphism maps the total poset $P$ onto $C$.)

-In Section \ref{subsec_Cgraph}, we characterize posets having a 4-crown as retract.
-We firstly define a multigraph $\fC$ containing certain sub-posets of $C$ as vertices.
-Secondly, for a poset $P$, we define a multigraph $\GP$ whose vertices are the improper 4-crowns in $E(P)$.
-In Theorem \ref{theo_surjAufC}, we earn the reward of our labours: In the case of $C \subseteq E(P)$, the 4-crown $C$ is a retract of $P$ iff there exists a graph homomorphism from $\GP$ to $\fC$ providing a certain separation property.
-The result is additionally sharpened in the Theorems \ref{theo_Cdrei} and \ref{theo_S_wohin}.
-In Section \ref{subsec_imagePhi}, we analyze what we can say about $C$ if the image of such a homomorphism from $\GP$ to $\fC$ is a clique.

-In Section \ref{sec_FPP_P_EP}, we present additional results.
-We see in Theorem \ref{theo_crown_drei} that a crown in $E(P)$ with more than four points is a retract of $P$ iff it is a retract of $E(P)$.
-In Theorem \ref{theo_impropCrown}, we show that if $E(P)$ contains a crown with an edge not belonging to an improper 4-crown, this edge belongs to a retract-crown of $P$.
-Finally, in Theorem \ref{theo_EP_FPP}, we prove that the fixed point property of $E(P)$ implies the I-dismantlability of $P$.
+Section \ref{sec_preparation} is preparatory.
+In Section \ref{subsec_Cgraph}, we firstly define a multigraph $\fC$ containing certain sub-posets of $C$ as vertices.
+Secondly, for a poset $P$, we define a multigraph $\fFP$ reflecting the network of the improper 4-crowns in $E(P)$.
+In Theorem \ref{theo_surjAufC}, we show that a proper 4-crown $C \subseteq E(P)$ is a retract of $P$ iff there exists a graph homomorphism from $\fFP$ to $\fC$ providing a certain separation property.
+In Section \ref{subsec_imagePhi}, we analyze what we can say about $P$ and $C$ if the image of such a homomorphism is a clique in $\fC$, and in Section \ref{sec_FPP_P_EP}, we present additional results about crowns as retracts.
+In particular, we see in Theorem \ref{theo_crown_drei} that a crown in $E(P)$ with more than four points is a retract of $P$ iff it is a retract of $E(P)$, and we see in Corollary \ref{coro_construction} that for a poset of height greater than two, the 4-crowns being a retract of it can be found by inspecting a poset of height two.
+In Section \ref{sec_application}, we demonstrate how our results facilitate robust criteria and approaches for the systematic check if a proper 4-crown is a retract.

-Clearly, the results presented in Section \ref{sec_FourCrowns} are of theoretical nature.
-However, as it turned out \cite{Schroeder_aCampo_2021}, they can be a good starting point for considerably simplifying the investigation if a given poset has a 4-crown as retract, e.g., for the posets $X_m$ discussed in \cite{Schroeder_2021,Schroeder_2022_MASoC}.
-A simple example is the short discussion of Rutkowski's \cite{Rutkowski_1989} poset P9 after Corollary \ref{coro_clique} in Section \ref{subsec_imagePhi}.